(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 Las Vegas also has connections to Elvis’s film career.
 Two of his most popular movies, Love Me Tender and Viva Las Vegas, had strong ties to the city.
 In “Viva Las Vegas,” Elvis co-starred with Ann-Margret, and their on-screen chemistry was undeniable.

 The film showcases various iconic landmarks throughout the city and includes numerous energetic performances by Elvis.

 Elvis Presley in the 1970s

 The 1970s were indeed a turbulent period for Elvis.
-In 1970, MGM released a documentary – Elvis: That’s the Way It Is – which featured shots from his Vegas performances at the International Hotel.
+In 1970, MGM released a documentary – Elvis: That’s the Way It Is – which featured shots from his Vegas performances.

 He continued to perform regularly – two months a year – at the International, having another record-breaking session in 1971.
-It was then that he received the Bing Crosby Award, which would later be renamed as the Grammy Lifetime Achievement Award.
+Then, he received the Bing Crosby Award, which would later be renamed the Grammy Lifetime Achievement Award.